flycheck/flycheck/doc/contributor/maintaining.rst

 * Consider whether there might be a simpler approach or a better solution to the problem that the PR solves.

-If you find any issues please leave a :ref:`pull request review` that requests for changes.
+If you find any issues please leave a `pull request review`_ that requests for changes.
 Please try to leave an inline comment wherever possible and try to suggest a better solution, to make it easy for the PR author to discover and fix the issues.

-If you didn't find any issues leave a :ref:`pull request review` that approves the changes.
+If you didn't find any issues leave a `pull request review`_ that approves the changes.

 In doubt request changes first and let the PR author explain their intention and implementation.
 You can still approve the review afterwards if you are